mxsxs2/Go-Fundamentals-Problem-Set-1/README.md

 The previous command will compile the go file into a runnable.

-Once the runnable is created the it can be run in terminal, for example:
+Once the runnable is created then it can be run in terminal, for example:
 `./<name_of_runnable>`

 ## The problems solved in this repository